Kranjska Gora Women's Alpine Ski World Cup Races Preview

 Kranjska Gora is an alpine resort in Slovenia, near the mountains and glacial lakes of Triglav National Park.
 The Upper Sava Valley, one of the most beautiful Alpine valleys, lies in the north-westernmost part of Slovenia, right next to the tri-border with Austria and Italy.

-Kranjska Gora was sometimes an alternate location for Maribor's Golden Fox races.
-The final move of the Women's World Cup races from Maribor to Kranjska Gora marks not only a change of location but also a symbolic transition into a new era of Women's Alpine Skiing in Slovenia.
-With the new official name of the Audi FIS Women's Alpine Ski World Cup Kranjska Gora 2025, the Slovenian venue will be firmly anchored in the World Cup calendar.
+Due to a series of years with bad snow conditions and unpredictable winter conditions, the relocation of the Women's World Cup races from Maribor to Kranjska Gora does not only mean a change of location, but also a symbolic transition into a new era of women's alpine skiing in Slovenia.
+With the newly officially renamed Audi FIS Alpine Skiing World Cup for Women, Kranjska Gora, the Slovenian venue will be firmly anchored in the World Cup calendar.

-The Audi FIS Alpine Skiing Women's World Cup Kranjska Gora 2025 will further enhance Slovenia's reputation as a top winter sports destination in the years to come.
+The Audi FIS Alpine Skiing Women's World Cup Kranjska Gora will further enhance Slovenia's reputation as a top winter sports destination in the years to come.
 International visitors to Kranjska Gora will be able to enjoy the beautiful nature of the Julian Alps and the excellent ski infrastructure.

 The cable cars and 18 ski slopes are strung along the slopes of the Vitranc Mountain from Kranjska Gora to Planica, at altitudes ranging from 800 m to 1215 m above sea level.